-As I write this, I’m on my way to Catalunya for a travel bloggers conference.
+As I’m writing this, I’m on my way to Catalunya for a travel bloggers conference.
 If conferences don’t interest you, no worries, I’ll say no more about it today.
 Instead, I wanted to share a masterpiece of the outrageously creative Catalan architect Antonin Gaudi.
-I adore his structures, his unusual shapes, his vibrant colours, and am quite familiar with his best-known works: Parc Güell, and his unfinished cathedral, Sagrada Familia.
-This time, I’ll get acquainted with some of his other structures – and tell you all about it, of course.
-Meanwhile, here’s a long overdue photo story on Parc Güell.
-Enjoy!
+I adore his structures, his unusual shapes, his vibrant colours.

 Parc Güell, if you’re not familiar with it, is a most wondrous garden.
 So wondrous, in fact, UNESCO has deemed it worthy of special protection and placed it on its World Heritage list along with six other works of the famed architect.